April 2, 2021Catherine McCarthy

 - Connections to local partners (e.g. school districts, county governments, other community organizations, etc)

 - A plan for continuing engagement with community beyond the single event

 What does it mean to be an official NASA event?

 To host a NASA-supported event for the Webb launch, please fill out this linked form before May 16:

-Join us for this online workshop to learn about the science and engineering behind Webb, information about the opportunity to apply for NASA support for community events, and connections to public engagement activities.
+learn about the science and engineering behind Webb, information about the opportunity to apply for NASA support for community events, and connections to public engagement activities

 The NISE Network has compiled a list of resources and public engagement activities for the James Webb Space Telescope: